griphiam/markphilpot_com/content/2016/anime_summer_retro.md

 ### [orange](https://hummingbird.me/anime/orange)

-Ugh.
 I couldn't even start this because I feared how much of a downer it would be.
 I probably wasn't wrong given the bits of reactions I managed to hear.
 I *will* watch this at some point.
 It just might not be anytime soon.

+And no, I haven't made any progress through the manga for the same reason.
+I think I might be scarred by [Shigatsu wa Kimi no Uso](https://hummingbird.me/anime/shigatsu-wa-kimi-no-uso).

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/orange){: .link-nb}